FreedomWorks

 • FreedomWorks and Americans for Prosperity indicated that they would try to influence the Foreign Affairs Committee, as both groups have already called for scrutiny of aid to Ukraine.

-In addition to funding from corporations like AT&T and Philip Morris, FreedomWorks entities receive significant sums from top right-wing foundations.
+In addition to funding from corporations like AT&T and Philip Morris, FreedomWorks entities received significant sums from top right-wing foundations.
 Between 2020 and 2021, the FreedomWorks Foundation received $1.1 million from dark money conduit DonorsTrust, $875,000 from the Lynde and Harry Bradley Foundation, $815,000 from the Sarah Scaife Foundation, $525,000 from the Searle Freedom Trust, $285,000 from the Dunn Foundation, and $150,000 from the Thomas W. Smith Foundation.

 In 2006, The Washington Post reported that FreedomWorks had earned hundreds of thousands of dollars and thousands of new member signups since 2000 through the sale of insurance policies